Alleged victim-blaming ad for make-up wipe pulled in China

 The advertisement, produced by Chinese cotton product brand Purcotton, shows a woman walking down a dimly lit street at night followed by a masked man.
 As the man begins to approach her, the woman is shown using a Purcotton wipe to remove her make-up, seemingly horrifying her would-be attacker and causing him to run away.

-Though it is unclear when the advertisement was first released, social media users in China have seized on the short video, decrying its apparent victim blaming message, and labeling it "disgusting" and "wrong."
+Though it is unclear when the advertisement was first released, social media users in China have seized on the short video, decrying its apparent victim-blaming message, and labeling it "disgusting" and "wrong."
 Some have even called for a boycott of the company's products.

 "You use what scares women the most for an advertisement, which is beyond comprehension and unacceptable," one user said on Weibo, China's Twitter-like platform.